 Elisabeth enjoyed riding her balance bike around the campground.

 Jones Lake itself is one of the Carolina bay lakes.
 Theories abound, but the actual origin of these lakes is still undetermined.
 There is a fishing pier, but not many fish due to the acidity of the water.
 There is also a great picnic area and a beach for swimming.
-We enjoyed hiking the 5-mile trail around the lake; it's also open to bikers.
+We enjoyed hiking the 5-mile trail around the lake that is shared with mountain bikers.

 We stopped in the visitor center briefly on our way out.
 It was only then, that I learned that Jones Lake State Park was the first segregated state park.
 For my generation, it's hard to imagine a time when a park, any park, was off limits to someone based on race, religion or creed.
 While Jones Lake State Park is a beautiful place and was certainly a nice surprise for us, it is sad to think that at one time it was the only destination open to such a large segment of the population.
 It goes against the philosophical underpennings of public parks and open space.